-While blended families may deal with mental health issues, so do all families.
-Research on family structure from Australia in shows children in one-parent, blended, and step families experienced a higher prevalence of mental disorders than those in traditional two-biological parent families.
-Some of these disorders include separation anxiety disorder, major depressive disorder, and conduct disorder.
+Yes, members of blended families can deal with mental health issues, but so do members of all families.
+Research on family structure from Australia highlights the notion that children in one-parent, blended, and stepfamilies may experience a higher prevalence of mental disorders than those in the traditional two-biological parent families.
+Some of the disorders that members of blended families face include separation anxiety disorder, major depressive disorder, and conduct disorder.

 However, research on the effects of family structure on children's hospitalizations for mental health concerns shows roughly equal numbers of admissions for kids from biologically intact and blended families.
 Furthermore, a study on the effects of family structure on depressive symptoms in adolescents from military families showed no differences between different family types - as long as the youth felt connected and supported.
 Again, this research points to family connectivity and support being the primary catalyst to children's well-being.

-It appears that strong family relationships can act as a buffer to some of the stressors that may cause more extreme emotional reactions.
+It appears that strong family relationships can act as a buffer for some of the stressors that may cause more extreme emotional reactions.
 Kids who report closeness with their biological parent and stepparent at home tend to feel less stress during the family transition to stepfamily life.

 When comparing academic achievement as it relates to family structures, kids living in first-marriage nuclear families tend to do better than kids in nontraditional families.
 However, these differences are usually small, and about 80 percent of stepchildren function well on developmental outcomes, including academic success.